 Psychology Doctoral Internship

-Note: Information contained in this webpage HAS BEEN fully updated for the application process for the 2017-2018 training year.
+Note: Information contained in this webpage HAS NOT BEEN fully updated for the application process for the 2017-2018 training year.
 Please continue to check back for updated information (this note will change when the content has been fully updated).

 We appreciate your interest in the Clinical Psychology Internship in Developmental Disabilities and Pediatric Psychology, accredited by the American Psychological Association as a doctoral internship in professional psychology.
 This internship is co-sponsored by the Division of Psychology and the Institute on Development and Disability (IDD), a University Center for Excellence in Developmental Disabilities at the Oregon Health & Science University.